 Learn more about export opportunities for our Wireless Technology sector.

 Europe is a key market for clean technologies, due to the range and rigour of its legislation and financial support for carbon reduction and environmental protection.
-It is characterised by a high number of reliable, environmentally motivated multinational enterprises.
+It is characterized by a high number of reliable, environmentally motivated multinational enterprises.
 A number of E.U. countries have aggressive renewable energy targets driving the need for sophisticated grid solutions.
 This is a distinct area of opportunity for B.C. companies.

 Europe remains the largest global market for wood pellets (including those from B.C.) and continues to drive policy on sustainability of biomass and biofuels.